zawszaws/php-remoteStorage/docs/remoteStorage-2012.10.md

 implementor to implement access token expiry, however to improve user experience it is RECOMMENDED to use an expiry time between 8 and 24 hours.

+*PROPOSAL*: The Authorization Server MAY also support the "authorization code" profile to support non User Agent Based Applications.

+Use case: to pull all data from various services together on your remoteStorage server so the JS-client can easily fetch your data without the need to pull lots of servers from JS, but instead just fetch the data from your remoteStorage server.

 ## Scopes
 The scopes from the OAuth specification are also used in the _remoteStorage_ API.
 Every application that wants to use _remoteStorage_ needs to have the